iterative/dvc.org/content/docs/studio/user-guide/views/share-view.md

 ## Share a view within a team

-Each team that you [create in Studio](/doc/studio/user-guide/teams) will have its own views dashboard.
+Each team that you [create in Iterative Studio](/doc/studio/user-guide/teams) will have its own views dashboard.
 All the views that you create in the team's dashboard will be accessible to all members (collaborators) of the team.

 To add more than 2 collaborators in your team, you can [upgrade it to the **Team** or **Enterprise** plan](/doc/studio/user-guide/change-team-plan-and-size).